Moves to and in Harston

 In 2012 the open-fronted barn was converted to a dwelling, being given the postal address of No 57A, but remaining within the ownership of No 57, sharing the same driveway.

 Mr & Mrs Topham owned No 57 High Street until 1989.
+It was called Lincoln house as George’s parents were from Lincoln.
 George Topham had been an engineer in Cambridge with his own garage but had moved to Harston and enjoyed rearing pigs there.
 (Eligh Northrop’s brother-in-law Arthur worked for Mr Topham helping with the pigs.)
 George’s wife was a civil servant working at Brooklands Avenue, the same time as Ed Burl whose wife ran the Post Office.
 The Tophams sold to Thompsons Coaches in about 1930 the land and cattle sheds which then became No 59.

 The cattle sheds were converted to garages and used by Thompson Coaches, Premier Travel Coach & Bus Co and then re-modelled in 1970 for Fletchers Cars.
 About 1990 they were demolished and rebuilt as it is now by Stocks Builders, becoming Lancaster Volvo then Lex Ford (1994?) then Tim Brinton Peugot and finally Subaru which vacated it in 2014.